Indefatigable-class battlecruiser: General characteristics

 The Indefatigables were slightly larger than their predecessors of the Invincible class.
 They had an overall length of 590 ft, a beam of 80 ft, and a draught of 29 ft 9 in at deep load.
-They displaced 18500 LT at load and 22130 LT at deep load, over 1500 LT more than the earlier ships.
+The ships displaced 18500 LT at load and 22130 LT at deep load, over 1500 LT more than the earlier ships.
 They had a metacentric height of 4.78 ft at deep load.

 Propulsion

 Each paired set of Parsons direct-drive steam turbines was housed in a separate engine-room and drove two shafts.
 The wing shaft was coupled to the high-pressure ahead and astern turbines and the low-pressure turbines to the inner shafts.
 Each wing shaft drove a propeller 10 ft 10 in in diameter and the propellers on the inner shafts were 10 ft 3 in in diameter.
 The turbines were powered by thirty-one Babcock & Wilcox water-tube boilers in five boiler rooms.
 Indefatigable's turbines were designed to produce a total of 43000 shp, but reached over 55000 shp on forced draught during trials in 1911.
 The turbines of Australia and New Zealand were slightly more powerful at 44000 shp.
 They were designed for 25.8 kn, but all three bettered 26 kn during trials.

-The ships carried approximately 3200 LT of coal, and an additional 850 LT of fuel oil that was to be sprayed on the coal to increase its burn rate.
+The ships carried approximately 3200 LT of coal, and an additional 850 LT of fuel oil that was sprayed on the coal to increase its burn rate.
 At full capacity, the ships could steam for 6690 nmi at a speed of 10 kn.

 Armament

-Each ship carried eight BL 12 in Mk X guns in four BVIII* twin turrets.
-Two turrets were mounted fore and aft on the centreline, identified as 'A' and 'X' respectively.
+Each ship carried eight BL 12 in Mk X guns in four BVIII or BVIII* twin-gun turrets.
+Two turrets were mounted fore and aft of the superstructure on the centreline, identified as 'A' and 'X' respectively.
 Two wing turrets were mounted amidships en echelon between the funnels, identified as 'P' and 'Q'.
 'P' turret was mounted on the port side and normally faced forward, 'Q' turret was mounted on the starboard side and normally faced aft (rearwards).
 'P' and 'Q' turrets were staggered—'P' was forward of 'Q', enabling 'P' to fire in a 70° arc to the starboard side and 'Q' to likewise fire towards the port side.
 These were the same guns as those mounted in Dreadnought, the Lord Nelson class and Bellerophon class.